Center For Experimental Education in Economics

 All project logistics and fieldwork start and end at the CEEE offices in Xi’an.
 On any given day, CEEE staff may be engaged in sorting books and toys destined for parenting centers, meeting with local government officials, hosting international visitors, preparing project outreach materials, or presenting research results to an academic audience.
 Fieldwork takes research staff and students into rural villages across China to conduct surveys, meet with local partners, and interview project participants.

-The first two weeks of the Interns will be spent participating in a structured qualitative research study conducted in conjunction with senior research staff from both REAP and CEEE.
-This two week introduction to fieldwork will give the fellow an opportunity to meet CEEE staff and learn the ins and outs of conducting a field-based study.
+The first three weeks of the Interns will be spent participating in a structured qualitative research study conducted in conjunction with senior research staff from both REAP and CEEE.
+This three week introduction to fieldwork will give the fellow an opportunity to meet CEEE staff and learn the ins and outs of conducting a field-based study.

 Eligibility and Skills Required: